Improving Speech Emotion Recognition with Mutual Information Regularized Generative Model: Experiment

-We adopt the pre-trained AST \cite{gong21b_interspeech} from `https://huggingface.co/MIT/ast-finetuned-audioset-10-10-0.4593' as backbone.
+We adopt the pre-trained AST (Audio Spectrogram Transformer) \cite{gong21b_interspeech} from `https://huggingface.co/MIT/ast-finetuned-audioset-10-10-0.4593' as a backbone.
 And add linear classifier after pooled output from AST.
-For text feature encoder, pre-trained BERT \cite{devlin2018bert}, that is 'bert-uncased-base' version.
+For text feature encoder, we use the pre-trained BERT \cite{devlin2018bert}, that is 'bert-uncased-base' version.
 For SER experiment, we do not consider multimodal SER accuracy, thus, BERT is frozen and we only use it to extract text features from ground-truth transcript.
+We intended to validate that our data augmentation framework is better than existing methods.
+So feature encoders in this experiment were configured by relatively smaller models.